-Operating time for a plane is usually 800 hours a year, and the smallest fraction is typically 1/16th or 50 hours per year.
+The operating time for a fractional plane is usually based on 800 hours a year, in other words the operators expect the aircraft to be flying for 800 hours each year.
+The smallest fraction is typically 1/16th equivalent to 50 flying hours per year.
 The other common ownership fractions are:

 - 1/8 = 100 hours